RareSkills/solana-tutorial/content/anchor-transfer-sol/anchor-transfer-sol.md

 There are a lot of things to explain here.

 ## Introducing the CPI: Cross Program Invocation
 In Ethereum, transferring ETH is done simply by specifying a value in the `msg.value` field.
 In Solana, a built-in program called the `system program` transfers SOL from one account to another.
-That’s why it kept showing up when we initialized accounts and had to pay a fee to initialize them.
+That's why it kept showing up when we initialized accounts and had to pay a fee to initialize them.

 You can roughly think of the system program as a precompile in Ethereum.
 Imagine it behaves sort of like an ERC-20 token built into the protocol that is used as the native currency.
 And it has a public function called `transfer`.

 ## Context for CPI transactions
 Whenever a Solana program function is called, a `Context` must be provided.
 That `Context` holds all the accounts that the program will interact with.

 Calling the system program is no different.
 The system program needs a `Context` holding the `from` and `to` accounts.
-The `amount` that is transferred is passed as a “regular” argument — it is not part of the `Context` (as “amount” is not an account, it is just a value).
+The `amount` that is transferred is passed as a "regular" argument — it is not part of the `Context` (as "amount" is not an account, it is just a value).

 We can now explain the code snippet below: